kailash-manasarovar/statement/docs/timeline/2023/june.md

     - I'm pretty sure he wanted me to see him.
 I'm just not sure why.
     - Warning maybe?
 I didn't need one.

-- At the beach my mind is racing, I feel like he's going to pop up at any moment, and it's extremely stressful.
+- At the beach my mind is racing, I feel like he's going to pop up at any moment.
+It's extremely stressful.
+I'm 100% sure I was being drugged at this point given the constant looping thoughts and images, plus sexual feelings.
 - I know everything is a set up and I'm certain that the chamber music class the following day is planned as the grand finale.

 !!! info "Related tweets"